maltemoeser/ffc-challenge/README.md

 # Fragile Families Challenge in Python

 This is an updated version of our [initial submission](https://github.com/fragilefamilieschallenge/open-source-submissions/tree/master/samantha_malte%20-%2050%20submission) to the Fragile Families Challenge.
+It is mostly written in Python, though the imputation script is written in R.

+See [maltemoeser/ffc-R](https://github.com/maltemoeser/ffc-R) for an example using R only.

 ## Setup